karacsonybarni/titan-protocol/README.md

-# THE TITAN PROTOCOL
+# THE TITAN PROTOCOL v2.1
-**Blueprint for a Post-Scarcity, High-Automation Civilization**
+**Blueprint for a Post-Scarcity, High-Automation, & Epistemically Sound Civilization**

 ---